Nam-Duong427/CTF/reverse engineering/not crypto/solution.md

 └─$ gdb not-crypto
 ```
 In the code, I can see "memcmp" function.
 Look like it plays an important role in the condition IF, decides if your input is correct or not.
 So I will put my break point in that memcmp function to see the Stack.
+If you wonders where is the address, go back in Ghidra !
 ```C++
 gef➤  b *0x5555555553b9
 Breakpoint 1 at 0x5555555553b9